slopezpereyra/khwarizmi/README.md

 This library works in a similar way an interpreter does.
 Its singularity is that what it interprets is a special kind of language: **algebra**.
 It works with classes because algebraic properties are more similar to attributes of a thing than to variables or mere information.

+# Requirements

+The only requirement for using the library are having **Python 3.x** and **matplotlib library** installed (the last is installed by default in most GNU/Linux distros so no problems there).

 # How?

 ## Creating equations